 One of the first things you should consider when choosing a tiller is the size of your garden.
 If you have a smaller garden or a limited amount of space, a front-tine tiller would be a suitable choice.
 These tillers are typically more compact and easier to maneuver in tight spaces.
 Rear-tine tillers, on the other hand, are better suited for larger gardens where you need to cover more ground.

-See also Davis Instruments Tiller Tamer Review
+See also IncwBo Tiller 10.5AMP Rototiller Review

 Evaluate the soil type